Uniswap/docs/docs/sdk/v3/guides/advanced/02-pool-data.md

 1. Computing the Pool's address
 2. Referencing the Pool contract and fetching metadata
 3. Using the V3 subgraph to fetch Tick data
+4. Constructing the Pool object

-At the end of the guide, we should be able to view the full tick data of a pool using the example's included UI.
+At the end of the guide, we will have created a `Pool` Object that accurately represents the state of a V3 pool at the time we fetched it.

 For this guide, the following Uniswap packages are used: